 The plan takes a systemic approach to reviewing workforce challenges and assessing the capacity of the Vermont health care workforce.
-In addition, the plan examines factors that impact education, recruitment, retention, and practice in the state.
-It also provides recommendations that serve as a roadmap for addressing issues affecting the delivery of quality care and access within the state.
+In addition, the plan examines factors that impact education, recruitment, retention, and practice in the State.
+It also provides recommendations that serve as a roadmap for addressing issues affecting the delivery of quality care and access within the State.

-The Health Care Workforce Strategic Plan is a key tool for targeting training resources and ensuring coordination between the various public and private entities in the state that work on health care workforce initiatives.
+The Health Care Workforce Strategic Plan is a key tool for targeting training resources, as well as for ensuring coordination between the various public and private entities in the state that work on health care workforce initiatives.

-functions, and also pointed to the need for more formalized structures for coordination and collaboration across care management organizations to support team-based care.
+well as gaps and opportunities.
+High level findings suggested opportunity for growing and developing newer care management functions, and also pointed to the need for more formalized structures for coordination and collaboration across care management organizations to support team-based care.
 Additionally, the survey showed that certain clinician types, such as nurses and social workers, were more familiar with aspects of team-based care than doctors and medical assistants, and that pharmacists and physicians assistants engaged in care management activities less frequently.
 The project was intended to be a one-time activity to assess the existing landscape in order to inform practice transformation goals and decision making under SIM.
 It was completed as of February 2016.